 In March 2009, NERSA approved the renewable-energy feed-in-tariff (Refit) for wind power (R1,25/kWh), small hydro (R0,94/kWh), landfill gas (R0,90/kWh) and Concentrated Solar Power (R2,10/kWh).
 These are the tariffs Eskom has to pay to suppliers for electricity supplied TO the Eskom grid.
 Part of the tariff increase is to fund the procurement of renewable energy by Eskom.
 Even companies considering launching on-site renewable energy projects must realise their total cost of energy (per kWh) from these initiatives will be significantly more than their current tariff from Eskom or the City Council.
 EE as productivity indicator (Energy Intensity): One of the most important benefits of becoming Energy Smart is the impact on the overall productivity of the company.
 As businesses start to measure their throughput against energy consumption, EE becomes a benchmark figure to improve energy efficiency and overall operational effectiveness.

-sustainability requires an integrated approach
+Sustainability requires an integrated approach

 Being Energy Smart can clearly improve the company bottom-line.
 To ensure sustainability, one needs to set targets for the Triple Bottom-line.
 In the next Green Times, the focus will be on a holistic Energy Smart approach to ensure that the envisaged bottom-line improvements are achieved on a sustained basis.
-Carel Venter is a business strategy and enterprise development adviser with CSD.

 Carel is a business strategy and enterprise development adviser at the Centre for Synergy Development (CSD).